Employer in Administration - Are you aware of your rights?

 "Too often employees who are made redundant en masse are unaware of the power they have, as a group, to gain extra compensation paid by the Government for the manner of their dismissal without consultation.
 Many of these employees have paid into the National Insurance fund for years and are entitled to claim the compensation available for the sudden and shocking way in which they are let go. "

-If you're seeking advice on an employment matter, wish to instruct a Solicitor, or simply want to know more, please click here.
+If you're seeking advice on an employment matter, wish to instruct a Solicitor, or simply want to know more about your rights if your employer goes into administration, please click here.

 TAKE A LOOK AT